 (b) the reason for the disclosure being made.

+(3A) Subsection (2) does not apply in respect of a person who made an anonymous disclosure.

 (3) A person must not make a disclosure of information that might identify or tend to identify anyone as a person in respect of whom a disclosure of public interest information has been made under this Act (identifying information) unless —

 (a) the person in respect of whom the disclosure of public interest information has been made consents to the disclosure of information that might identify or tend to identify him or her;